 Mrs. O’Connell attended Columbia College Chicago, and within her four-year program there, she wrote a number of short stories, including “The Foot,” which was published in the fiction anthology Hairtrigger 9 & 10.
 Mrs. O’Connell graduated with a Bachelor of Arts degree and went on to use her writing and editing skills to produce newsletters and marketing materials for several companies.
 In 1988, she moved to Los Angeles after being accepted into the Master of Professional Writing program (MPW) at the University of Southern California (USC).
 Mrs. O’Connell continued to hone her talents in fiction, poetry and screenplay writing.
 While attending USC, Mrs. O’Connell did medical editing, legal summarizing, and edited and designed newsletters.

 Mrs. O’Connell graduated from USC’s program with a Master of Professional Writing in 1993, and in 1994 she completed her own anthology of short stories entitled, The Foot And Other Things To Put In Your Mouth.
 In 2009, she completed her first memoir, Fried Chicken and Sympathy, and plans to produce it as an interactive e-Book.
+Jennifer is also a contributor to the first of its kind women’s encyclopedia: Women in American History, A Social, Political, and Cultural Encyclopedia and Document Collection.
+She is currently working on The Girl’s Guide to Reinvention, for publication in 2017.

 Mrs. O’Connell resides in Los Angeles with the loves of her life: Her husband Lynn, and her three puppies: Panda, a Tibetan Terrier; Puppet, a Malti-Poo; and Maddie, a Chinese Crested Powder Puff.